 If you’re currently staying on rent, that’s okay!
 But if owning a house is one of your financial goals, I suggest you do something about it.

-Start by checking out the type of house you want, do you want an apartment, a bungalow or something else.
-Then see the average cost of such houses in various neighbourhoods and choose the one you’re comfortable with.
+Start by checking out the type of house you want, do you want an apartment, a bungalow, or something else.
+Then see the average cost of such houses in various neighborhoods and choose the one you’re comfortable with.